guguredid/GTorrent/alpha version/README.md

 ### Known bugs
     1. Uploading certain file to the system does't work from one computer while from another one it does work.
-    2. The complete hash received from the torrent file does'nt match the hash we get after downloading the whole file, even though the file is ok.
-It leads to "download failed" message.